CherylFrankenfield/suggester/README.md

 ## Description

-_This is a dropdown form with questions to find out what code track would be best suited to prospective students.
+_Want to code at Epicodus?
+Try out this quiz to find what coding track is best for you.
+This project includes a dropdown form with questions to find out what code track would be best suited to prospective students.
 It includes an overview of creating forms, branching logic and matching answers to a result, and then using Javascript and jQuery to show results to the user._

 ## Setup/Installation Requirements